-Dr. Gardner has no relationships with proprietary entities producing healthcare goods or services.
+Dr. Gardner has financial interests with the following proprietary entity or entities producing health care goods or services as indicated below:

 The University of Pittsburgh School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The University of Pittsburgh School of Medicine designates this enduring material for a maximum of 0.75 AMA PRA Category 1 CreditsTM.
+The University of Pittsburgh School of Medicine designates this enduring material for a maximum of 0.75 AMA PRA Category 1 CreditsTM and self-assessment credits toward Part 2 of the ABS MOC Program.
 Each physician should only claim credit commensurate with the extent of their participation in the activity.
 Other health care professionals are awarded (0.075) continuing education units (CEU) which are equivalent to 0.75 contact hours.

 For your credit transcript, please access our website 4 weeks post-completion at http://ccehs.upmc.edu and follow the link to the Credit Transcript page.
 If you do not provide the last 5 digits of your SSN on the next page you will not be able to access a CME credit transcript.
 Providing your SSN is voluntary.

 Release Date: 5/11/2012 | Last Modified On: 11/10/2014 | Expires: 11/10/2015

 Obviously there’s been a very nice introduction to how we initially evaluate these patients and the medical treatment of some of these tumors and we’re going to talk more now about some of the advances at least in pituitary surgery and treatment with radiosurgery.